G: Guajaro - Gyungi

 Wrestling Heritage A-Z

-French wrestler visited Britain between the mid 1950s and 1960s.
+French heavyweight wrestler visited Britain on numerous occasions between the mid 1950s and 1960s.
 Appeared at the Royal Albert Hall three times and on television against Peter Maivia and Monty Swann.
 Gueret was a stuntman and actor in many films.
 He died in May, 2018.
 George Gueret was a stuntman and actor in many films.
 He died in May, 2018.

 Erroneously billed from South Korea, Jon Guil Don was one of the true ground-breaking greats of professional wrestling and left British audiences spellbound over the six months he spent in the UK through the winter of 1974/1975.

 Jon Guil Don was a 100% legitimate master of jujitsu and karate.
 He was from San Salvador, the capital of El Salvador, but made his wrestling name on Mexican bills in the early seventies.
 Arthur Green did his talent-scouting with his usual effectiveness, and in similarly typical clumsy fashion mangled the true exotica of the visitor's credentials.

 Jon Guil Don's time in Britain is woven into the context of mid-seventies wrestling upheaval and can be read in our review of 1975.

 Guil Don also tagged in the UK with Kung Fu and their styles were not at all dissimilar.
 In fairness to Kung Fu, he had sprung onto the UK scene fully six months before the arrival of the Salvadorian, and it remains to be uncovered just how the pair influenced each other.